ostracod/tractor-old/README.md

 * `frameT` is a value which is stored in the current frame in memory. `frameT` and `compT` are mutually exclusive.
 * `fixedT` is stored in the fixed data region which may be non-volatile. `fixedT` is a subtype of `constT`, `compT`, and `scopeT`.
 * `anyT` is the wildcard type representing a value of any type.
+* `concreteT` is a value which occupies a specific amount of space with a well-defined arrangement of bytes.

 Tractor has the following built-in integer types: